27 Top Recruiting Software for Companies in 2023

 Evalart

-While the bulk of their ready-made assessments center on programming tools such as Java and Python as well as other IT knowledge, they also offer tests for project management skills, aptitude and intelligence, as well as a limited number of languages.
+As its name suggests, Evalart’s specialty is evaluation, promising to help filter out up to 80% of applications using either their pre-written tests or custom-made questionnaires specific to your company.
+While the bulk of their ready-made assessments center on programming tools such as Java and Python, as well as other IT knowledge, they also offer tests for project management skills, aptitude, and intelligence, as well as a limited number of languages.
 The results are then crafted into detailed but digestible reports.

-Fraud detection and online proctoring services are available as part of the service, to ensure you’re getting genuine results from qualified candidates.
+Fraud detection and online proctoring services are available as part of the service to ensure you’re getting genuine results from qualified candidates.

 Prices are available on request, though Evalart can be trialed for free for one month, including up to 15 evaluations.